AlynxZhou/atom-code-music/README.md

 # Atom Code Music

-Play music notes like a piano while typing in Atom.
+Play music notes like a piano while coding in Atom.

 `Ctrl` + `Alt` + `m` or use command `atom-code-music:toggle` to toggle.